 Audition days and interviews take place at our Loughton campus between December and May.
 The audition day starts with a general address to all applicants after which you will be allocated to a group and directed to a room for your first audition piece.
-You will then be asked to perform your audition speeches in front of your group and at least two East 15 tutors.
-You may receive direction and suggestions during the audition so you should listen closely to what you are being asked to do.
-You will also generally receive feedback during your audition – we do not give feedback after the event, only on the day
+You will then be asked to perform your audition speeches in front of your group and at least one East 15 tutor.

 Our audition process is very thorough, giving you the opportunity to demonstrate your full potential.
 The audition lasts from four to six hours and includes opportunities to ask questions and engage with staff and current students.

 Candidates for acting courses must prepare two contrasting speeches from (1 speech from each category):

 - a Shakespearean or Jacobean play, lasting no more than one and a half minutes

-- a contemporary (post 1970) play lasting no more than two minutes
+- a contemporary (post 1970) play lasting no more than one and a half minutes

 MA/MFA Theatre Directing

-You are assessed on the basis of your written application, although you will be called for interview or given a telephone or Skype interview.
+You are assessed on the basis of your written application, although you may also be called for an interview in person, by telephone or Skype.

 We also audition and interview internationally in around 10 countries each year, find out the dates, venues and availability of our auditions page.

 If you live outside the UK, and cannot attend a UK or overseas audition, you may submit an online audition via YouTube, Vimeo or an alternative digital platform.